huynhmichelle/Documentation/docs/glossary.md

 **Plugin**: A component of a computer application, often optional to install, that adds a feature to the application.

 **Push**: An action that publishes all of your commits on your online GitHub repository.

+**Test case**: A test to determine whether a system can execute a particular behaviour as expected

 **Unit tests**: Code written to independently test specific parts of code and their functionality.